-Enggano Island Enggano Island is about 100 km southwest of Sumatra, Indonesia.
+Enggano Island is about 100 km southwest of Sumatra, Indonesia.
 It is about 35 km long from east to west and about 16 km wide from north to south.
 Administratively, it located on the North Bengkulu Regency.
 The three largest towns on the island are Barhau, Kabuwe and Kayaapu.

 The name of the island suggests some early contact with Portuguese traders (engano means disappoint), but the earliest published account was that of Cornelis de Houtman, dating from June 5, 1596, but he was unable to land a boat.

 The indigenous of Enggano Island is Enggano tribe, which divided into 5 origin of Puak (tribes).
 All those tribes speaking in Enggano language.
 The early puak was inhabiting the island since Dutch colonialism, in 1934.
 After Enggano tribe, there are some other tribes that live in this island, like Kauno tribe, Banten tribe and other four tribes.
 By living in 40,2 ha, those people are doing cacao plantation for living and the productions are being sold to Bengkulu.
 Browse Meijer Ad on WeeklyAds2.Enggano island is also has potential saving and non-timber forest products such as melinjo wood, rattan, manau, herbs, and seafood.
 Browse Giant Food Ad on WeeklyAds2.
 Some of this potential has not been used as an alternative option for the community because of various obstacles encountered.